Countdown to 2030: The retail moment of truth is now

 Greater focus on affordability

 It shouldn’t come as a surprise after 2020’s devastatingly volatile economy, but consumers are watching personal finances more closely than in the past.
-According to the EY Future Consumer Index, affordability is a bigger consideration than in the recent past, and trends indicate this behavior is here to stay.
 The future of retail will require retailers to find more ways to reduce their pricing to sustain demand while maintaining margin.

 With a heightened focus on affordability comes an increased openness to private-label products.
 Waning brand loyalty and, as evidenced in an article by Forbes, more interest in off-brand, private label items can create a tricky balancing act between supply and demand with more players to consider.
 As 2030 approaches, retailers need to prepare for affordability trumping all previous assumptions about brand loyalty.